 Once a form is sent to a candidate, the form name, status and last updated date will be available in the candidate’s profile in a new tab called “Forms”.
-With 3 different status available to show Recruiters what the
+With 3 different status available:

 - Scheduled to be sent (if the form is attached to an Send Message notification through Workflows Automation)